Top Frame

 Enoch John Valentine

-Enoch John Valentine is Senior Sacristan, and Facilitator of the Pastoral Care Committee at Saint John’s Cathedral in Providence, Rhode Island.
-In addition he is organist and choir director at Saint Matthew’s Roman Catholic Church, Cranston, and at Swan Point Cemetery.
-He is Minister Provincial of Province 1.
+Enoch John Valentine is eucharistic visitor and acolyte at Saint Luke’s in Pawtucket, Rhode Island.
+In addition, he is Organist and Choir Director at Saint Francis Xavier Roman Catholic Church, East Providence, and long-time Organist at Swan Point Cemetery, Providence.

 Ron Fender